lokanchung/StudioPlusOne/readme.md

 An add-on based on AutoHotKey.
 Includes following features.
 * MMB drag to pan around.
 Disables default middle mouse click behaviour (shift + mmb still works)
 * Swap ctrl + wheel ctrl + shift + wheel.
 Similar to other DAWs
+  * This is disabled by default and can be enabled via settings.
+(Right click on the tray icon)

 Windows only.